How to Create a Legally Sound Substance Abuse & Fitness for Duty Policy

 Although it sounds like the right idea, the traditional zero tolerance drug/alcohol policy is ill-suited to the legal complexities of the modern world.
 This is especially true now that Canada has legalized cannabis.
 Of course, you can and still must take a clear line on workplace drug and alcohol abuse for purposes of safety.
 But your policy requires finesse and sensitivity to legal subtleties.
 Rather than morality or even legality, the policy should be based on the one thing a about substance abuse that’s indisputably true: It renders workers unfit for duty, creates a safety danger and undermines productivity.
 Here are 14 things to include in your Substance Abuse and Fitness for Duty Policy.

 Set the tone by stating that workplace substance abuse creates a safety risk and won’t be tolerated.
-While laying the legal groundwork for discipline, you should also acknowledge that substance abuse is a health issue and that getting workers help is your ultimate goal [Model Policy, Sec.
+But while laying the legal groundwork for discipline, you should also acknowledge that substance abuse is a health issue and that getting workers help is your ultimate goal [Policy, Sec.
 1].

-Clarify that the policy is all about ensuring workers are fit for duty at all times (as opposed to morality and obeying the law) [Model Policy, Sec.
+Clarify that the policy is all about ensuring workers are fit for duty at all times (as opposed to morality and obeying the law) [Policy, Sec.
 2].

 Explain that the policy applies to all individuals working for your organization regardless of employment status or physical location of the work.
-But also indicate that the policy is subject to the terms of applicable collective agreements and employment contracts [Model Policy, Sec.
+But also indicate that the policy is subject to the terms of applicable collective agreements and employment contracts [Policy, Sec.
 3].

 Define exactly what you mean by being fit for duty.
 Also define Other key terms to define include “substance abuse,” “safety-sensitive job” and “drugs,” which you should define as including: